Tracking Your Baby’s Hearing and Speech Development

 Good Hearing Checklist

-- Newborn to eight weeks of age:
+- Newborn to 8 weeks:

 - Reacts to loud sounds

-- Smiles or calms down when spoken to
+- Smiles or calms when spoken to

-- Eight weeks to four months:
+- 8 weeks to 4 months:

-- Looks towards direction of sound
+- Looks towards the direction of sound

-- Responds to tones of voices
+- Responds to tone of voice

-- Like toys that make sounds
+- Enjoys toys that make sounds

 - Pays attention to music

-- Can become upset by loud sounds
+- May become uncomfortable with loud sounds

-- Five to 12 months:
+- 5 to 12 months:

 - Responds to their own name

-- Listens when spoken
+- Listens when spoken to

-- Responds to simple requests, like “come here”
+- Responds to simple requests like “come here”

-- Begins to babbles: "ba ba", "da da", "ma ma"
+- Begins to babble: “ba ba”, “da da”, “ma ma”

 - 12 to 18 months:

-- Points to favorite toys, people or foods when asked
+- Points to favorite toys, people, or foods when asked

-- "Bounces" to music
+- “Bounces” or moves along with music

 - 18 to 24 months: